Are You A Sleep Deprived Parent Dreaming Of A Full Night’s Rest?

 -Jill Kamon, M.D. – Pediatric Center, Boulder, Colorado

-“As both a physician and mother of two, it is reassuring to know Rachel has so much experience as well as being rooted in research when it comes to developing happy, healthy sleep habits in infants and children.
+“As both a physician and mother of two, it is reassuring to know Rachel has so much experience.
 She has saved many exhausted parents (me included) and children with her individualized program and incredibly personalized attention to the client and their entire family.
-Rachel makes herself available so that children and parents are set up for success!
-She is supportive, knowledgeable and helps families find their way through a challenging and often times overwhelming process.”
+Rachel makes herself available so that children and parents are set up for success!”

 -Karen Kaufman, MD